Adaptech/fullmoonplumbing/README.md

 ### Publishing a read-only "Plumber List Website"

 1. In the Google Sheet, go to "File -> Publish to the web".
-2. Under "LinK", select "Entire Document" and "Web Page.
+2. Under "Link", select "Entire Document" and "Web Page.
 3. Copy the link.

 For example: https://docs.google.com/spreadsheets/d/1DDpscPOD_ey9bAT6W7weGIPMiejOsKgY1s5v12oemaU/pubhtml